 So why then, in a populous, suburban sprawl-heavy region that’s been repeatedly walloped by devastating tornados, are underground storm shelters in private homes not compulsory?
 The answer is a bit complicated, but boils down to two things: Red clay and red state attitudes.

-by The Atlantic’s Megan Garber. the porous, red clay-based soil found in much of Oklahoma isn’t exactly conducive to basement-building:
+As explained by The Atlantic’s Megan Garber. the porous, red clay-based soil found in much of Oklahoma isn’t exactly conducive to basement-building:

 Here's the problem with that when it comes to building basements and underground shelters: Clay is particularly fickle as a foundation for construction.
 When loamy soils absorb rainwater, they expand.
 And when the weather's dry, they contract.
 This inevitable and yet largely unpredictable variability makes basement-building a particular challenge, since it makes it nearly impossible to establish firm foundations for underground construction.